Dubai: Sports

 Football and cricket are the most popular sports in Dubai.
-Headquarters of International Cricket Council is in Dubai.
-Three football teams (Al Wasl FC, Shabab Al-Ahli Dubai FC and Al Nasr SC) represent Dubai in UAE Pro-League.
+The headquarters of International Cricket Council is in Dubai.
+Three football teams (Al Wasl FC, Shabab Al-Ahli Dubai FC, and Al Nasr SC) represent Dubai in UAE Pro-League.
 Al-Wasl have the second-most championships in the UAE League, after Al Ain.
 Dubai also hosts both the annual Dubai Tennis Championships and The Legends Rock Dubai tennis tournaments, as well as the Dubai Desert Classic golf tournament and the DP World Tour Championship, all of which attract sports stars from around the world.
 The Dubai World Cup, a thoroughbred horse race, is held annually at the Meydan Racecourse.
 The city's top basketball team has traditionally been Shabab Al Ahli Basket.
 Dubai also hosts the traditional rugby union tournament Dubai Sevens, part of the Sevens World Series Event pictures of Rugby 7 Dubai 2015.
 In 2009, Dubai hosted the 2009 Rugby World Cup Sevens.
-Auto racing is also a big sport in Dubai, the Dubai Autodrome is home to many auto racing events throughout the year.
+Auto racing is also a big sport in Dubai; the Dubai Autodrome is home to many auto racing events throughout the year.
+Another sporting event in Dubai is the Dubai Run, which is part of the Dubai Fitness Challenge, the world's largest free fun run and one of the main highlights of the Dubai Fitness Challenge Since 2017.
 It also features a state-of-the-art indoor and outdoor Kartdrome, popular among racing enthusiasts and recreational riders.
 The Indian Premier League cricket competition was held in UAE in 2020 due to the COVID-19 pandemic.
+On 12 June, Tommy Fleetwood, 7-time DP-world Tour winner was declared World Global Ambassador.

+In 2025, Dubai introduced the "Dubai Sports Strategy 2033," a long-term framework designed to support the emirate’s sports sector and strengthen its position as a global sports destination.
+The strategy outlines initiatives to expand community participation in physical activity, enhance the quality and number of sporting events, and develop local talent across multiple disciplines.
+It also aims to increase the economic contribution of Dubai’s sports industry through targeted programmes and infrastructure development.